SKYLIGHTS

 Clear skies and thanks to Skylights' blogger visitor reader.

 Go to STARS for previous stars of the week.
+Last week's Skylights is still available.
 Access Skylights' Archive and photo gallery.
 From the Sun to the Stars: the OLLI Lectures provides a linked, illustrated introduction to astronomy.

 Tour the Milky Way.
 Watch a total eclipse of the Moon and an annular eclipse of the Sun.
 Moon Light presents scenic photos of the Moon.
 Go to MoonScapes for labelled telescopic images of the Moon and other lunar information.